 The foundational criteria were used to develop an overall priority ranking for actions to be elevated in the CAP and to advance through an equity screening (detailed below).
 The definitions used for impact and cost-effectiveness were different for mitigation actions than resilience, adaptation and sequestration and storing carbon.
 As such, the overall prioritization across the actions should not be compared amongst them.
 In addition, the equity scoring rubric was used to further refine high priority actions by transparently considering equity in the implementation of the action.
 Actions were then reconsidered based on the overall consideration of how equitable the action was and what could be further considered to make it more equitable in practice.

 Actions that did not have a clear implementing authority and those that involve personal choices were screened out before prioritization so that the CAP could speak to their collective impact in one section (see INSERT).
 A stepwise approach was used to focus analysis on impact, cost-effectiveness co-benefits and technical feasibility to elevate high and a subset of medium priority actions to advance.
 The remaining actions and details of the analyses are all shown in the appendix (See INSERT).
 The overall priority ranking was assimilated as follows for HIGH and MEDIUM priorities (all other combinations will be LOW priorities).
+It is important to note that because impact is included in the definition for cost-effectiveness for resilience, adaptation and sequestration actions, the possibility of a low cost-effectiveness ranking is impossible if the impact ranking is high.
+However, this outcome is possible for emission reduction actions and therefore is represented on the chart below.

 All HIGH priorities moved forward with an equity screening and consensus at the subcommittee was reached to advance a MEDIUM or LOW priority action.
+When considering MEDIUM or LOW priorities to elevate, specific consideration should be given to actions that have a particular focus on equitable solutions.
+Since the equity screening is to come after priorities are set, it is important to not lose actions that would make a significant impact in this space.